Lawmakers approve bill addressing coronavirus Ohio impact - WHIZ News

 “We’ve been in our pajamas so long, it’s nice to put on real clothes,” said Rep. Bill Seitz, a Cincinnati Republican.

 Setting the April 28 date for absentee ballots didn’t please everyone.
+Ohio Secretary of State Frank LaRose, who advocated for a June 2 conclusion, called the move disappointing but said he would follow the Legislature’s decision.
 Lt.
-Gov. Jon Husted, a former Secretary of State, said he and Gov. Mike DeWine would have preferred extending voting further.
+Gov. Jon Husted, a former Secretary of State, said he and Gov. Mike DeWine also would have preferred extending voting further.
 Rep. Fred Strahorn, a Dayton Democrat, said he was concerned a month wasn’t enough time to carry out the voting.

 Obhof said “a significant number of members” in the House and Senate felt it better to end the election sooner rather than later.